oomejip/qb-radialmenu/README.md

 ![qb-radialmenu](https://github.com/oomejip/qb-radialmenu/assets/69800408/e2f3e954-93b2-46b2-a11c-bae53b37dc69)
 # qb-radialmenu
 - CSS EDIT Nopixel look
-- Credits to the guy how made the radial menu that can be hold
+- Credits to the guy how made this virsion of the radialmenu i dont know it any more :(

 ## Install
 - THIS RADIALMENU IS IN DUTCH SO YOU HAVE TO TRANSLATE IT BACK TO ENG